root-project/root/docbook/primer/filio.md

 persistency natively like C++.
 The *RECREATE* option forces ROOT to create a new file even if a file with the same name exists on disk.

-Now, you may use the CINT command line to access information in the file and draw the previously written histogram:
+Now, you may use the Cint command line to access information in the file and draw the previously written histogram:

 ``` {.cpp}